Max Jury

 Max Jury (born May 12, 1992) is an American singer-songwriter from Des Moines, Iowa, now living in London, United Kingdom.
-He has released two studio albums, Max Jury (2016) and Modern World (2019).
+He has released three studio albums, Max Jury (2016), Modern World (2019) and Avenues (2023).

 Career

 On June 3, 2016, Max Jury released his eponymous debut studio album which includes his breakthrough single "Numb".
 He has toured with Lana Del Rey and Rufus Wainwright.

 His second studio album, Modern World, was released on May 31, 2019, by Marathon Artists.
 It was produced by Robin Hannibal, a four-time Grammy-nominated producer and songwriter, best known for his co-writing credit on Kendrick Lamar's "Bitch, Don't Kill My Vibe".